Catherine22/Frontend-Development/JavaScript/README.md

 # JavaScript

-Javascript is one of the core roles in web development (Javascript + CSS + HTML)
+JavaScript is one of the core roles in web development (JavaScript + CSS + HTML)
 HTML: The content of web pages
 CSS: Styling web pages
 JS: Programming capabilities